Robert Kuok: Early life

-Career and business
+Career

+Early 20th century

-According to Kuok himself, he began in business as an office boy, and later started a business with relatives' support.
+According to Kuok himself, he began his business career as an office boy, and later started a business from scratch with financial backing coming from his relatives.
 Upon graduation, he became a collaborator and worked as a clerk in the rice-trading department of Japanese industrial conglomerate Mitsubishi Shoji Kaisha during the Japanese occupation period between 1942 and 1945, in Singapore, a conglomerate that with the help of Japanese military unit monopolized the rice trade in Malaya during the occupation period.
 He was soon promoted to head the rice-trading department.
 After the war, he took the skills he learned from the occupying force to the family's business in Johor.

 After the senior Kuok died in 1948, Kuok and his two brothers and a cousin, Kuok Hock Chin founded Kuok Brothers Sdn Bhd in 1949, trading agricultural commodities.
 Kuok's relationship with the Japanese continued after Malaya gained independence.
 In 1959, Kuok formed Malayan Sugar Manufacturing Co.
 Bhd. together with two prominent Japanese partners.
 He also brought many influential Malay elites into his company as directors and shareholders, including politicians and royalty.
-In 1961, he bought cheap sugar from India before the prices shot up, and continued to invest heavily in sugar refineries, at one time controlling 80% of the Malaysian sugar market with production of 1.5 million tonnes, equivalent to 10% of world production, earning himself the nickname "Sugar King of Asia".
+In 1961, he bought cheap sugar from India before the prices shot up, and continued to invest heavily in sugar refineries, at one time controlling 80% of the Malaysian sugar market with production of 1.5 million tonnes, equivalent to 10% of world production, earning himself the nickname "Sugar King of Asia" in the process.

+Late 20th century

 In 1971, he built the first Shangri-La Hotel in Singapore; with land acquired through Petaling Garden Berhad, a Malaysian based developer.
 His first foray into Hong Kong property was in 1977, when he acquired a plot of land on the newly reclaimed Tsim Sha Tsui East waterfront, where he built his second hotel, the Kowloon Shangri-La.
 In 1993, his Kerry Group acquired a 34.9% stake in the South China Morning Post from Murdoch's News Corporation.
 Kuok officially retired from the Kerry Group on 1 April 1993.

 His companies have investments in many countries, including Singapore, the Philippines, Thailand, Mainland China, Indonesia, Fiji, and Australia.
-Businesses in China include 10 bottling companies for Coca-Cola and ownership of the Beijing World Trade Centre.

-Freight interests include Malaysian Bulk Carriers Berhad and Transmile Group.
+Businesses in China include 10 bottling companies for Coca-Cola and the ownership of the Beijing World Trade Centre.
+His company's freight shipping interests include Malaysian Bulk Carriers Berhad and Transmile Group.